 - Writing will help increase your awareness of the issues that trigger you the most when they arise with clients.

 - Learn your physiological responses to intensifying emotions.

 - Does your voice go up or get louder?
 Do you speak faster?

 - Does your chest, throat or jaw tighten?

 - Does your face get hot?

 - Do you lose eye contact?

 - Finally, carry into the conversation these two self-reminders.
 These conversations are challenging for everyone; it's normal to struggle with them.
-And secondly, your role as advisor, given political and all other challenging issues, is the same: to listen and figure out how to support your client, rather than to debate.
+And secondly, your role as financial professional, given political and all other challenging issues, is the same: to listen and figure out how to support your client, rather than to debate.

 De-escalating in a constructive, productive way

 But if the temperature escalates, how do you bring it back down?
 Empathy is the key.

 - The first step is empathy: focus on understanding and validating your client.
 That is, pull back from making your point, and reflect your client's perspectives and feelings back to him or her.
 Ask if you understand correctly, and affirm these issues are important.
 Being an active listener will go a long way towards reconnecting you and your client.
 (See my previous article on empathy)